 Direction finding (DF) equipment has long been used to help pilots, locate lost aircraft and guide them to VFR weather.
 The only requirement is that the airport has direction finding equipment, basically a special antenna and radio receiver with an indicator.

-For VFR pilots it is helpful to practice these DF steers, of course do that in VFR conditions and possibly with an instructor on board.
+For VFR pilots it is helpful to practice these DF steers, make sure to do that in VFR conditions and possibly with an instructor on board.

 These devices emit a downward sweep on designated frequencies and are monitored by the Cospass-Sarsat satellite system.
 They can be manually activated but have a crash detector (G-force switch).
 When activated they can transmit aircraft data, position and such.
-More on this in our range of articles on aircraft distress beacons.
+More on this in our range of articles on aircraft distress beacons, see link below.